rust-lang/book/second-edition/nostarch/chapter15.md

 rather than the mutable reference itself.
 We can then modify that data, in this case by adding 1.

-With references that aren't smart pointers, there's only one value that the reference is pointing to, so the dereference operation is straightforward.
+With references that aren’t smart pointers, there’s only one value that the reference is pointing to, so the dereference operation is straightforward.
 Smart pointers can also store metadata about the pointer or the data.
 When dereferencing a smart pointer, we only want the data, not the metadata, since